Icinga/puppet-icinga2-legacy/README.md

 This object support the following parameters:
 * `ensure` - Optional parameter used to remove or create the file, Default value is 'file'.
 Use 'absent' to remove the file.
 * `object_name` - Optional.
 Used to define file name. default value is 'checker'
+* `enable_ha` - Optional.
+Enable the high availability functionality.
+Only valid in a cluster setup.
+Default value is true.
 * `target_dir`  - Optional.
 Define where the conf fil will be created.
 Default value is '/etc/icinga2/conf.d'
 * `target_file_name` - Optional.
 Define the file name.
 Default value is '${object_name}.conf'.
 * `target_file_owner` - Optional.
 File Owner.
 Default value is 'root'.